VishwaiOSDev/Loadify-iOS/README.md

 > **📘 Note**\
 > Loadify now downloads videos from YouTube and Instagram, including shorts, reels, and posts.
 Stay tuned for more updates and expanded platform compatibility!

+- **Beautiful Progress Bar:** Enjoy a visually appealing download experience with our newly added progress bar.
+Easily track and visualize how much of the video has been downloaded in real-time.

 ## Screenshots

 <div style="flex-direction: row">